-2.5.2 Legitimate message selection
+2.2.1.2 Legitimate message selection

-Legitimate samples contain popular and non-malicious website URLs and text-based messages with no harmful content.
+Legitimate samples contain popular and non-malicious website URLs and textbased messages with no harmful content.
 These comprise real legitimate email messages and lab-generated messages that are clearly legitimate and will not easily be confused with malicious messages by average users.
 These messages are used to check for false positive detection.
-The number of these messages match the number of threats (currently 1,300).
 Candidates for legitimate sample testing include realistic email messages that may be sent directly to the target or forwarded.
 The email message body content is clearly legitimate and not closely resemble harmful messages.